ThrowTheSwitch/Ceedling/README.md

 A fully packaged [Ceedling Docker image][docker-image] containing Ruby, Ceedling, the GCC toolchain, and some helper scripts is also available.
 A Docker container is a self-contained, portable, well managed alternative to a local installation of Ceedling.

-The Ceedling Docker image is early in its lifecycle and due for significant updates and improvements.
-Check its documentation for version information, status, and supported platforms.

 [docker-image]: https://hub.docker.com/r/throwtheswitch/madsciencelab

 ### Example super-duper simple Ceedling configuration file